 At first blush that sounds astonishingly promising.
 In reality the problem will be to convince her to swallow her pill.
 In my first flush of excitement I don't think of that.
 Instead an enormous wave of relief washes over me like a shower of pure gratitude.
 There's something that will help!

 Many days and very many phone calls are required to locate an addiction psychiatrist willing to prescribe.
-At this moment, Naltrexone is simply not well known in the U.S. We drive several towns over to a small office in an out-of-the-way office park beneath old eucalyptus.
-The building is dark, the office is dark, she's an odd and off-putting person, but that's not important.
+At this moment, Naltrexone is simply not well known in the U.S. We drive several towns over to a small bungalow in an out-of-the-way office park beneath old eucalyptus.
+The building is dark, the office is dark, she's an odd and off-putting little troll of a person, but that's not important.
 There's help available and we're getting it.

 In the pharmacy I'm in tears.
 I'm so deeply emotionally grateful that someone somewhere somehow has offered something that could conceivably help.
 My poor suffering addict love is profoundly moved by that.
 Not just the depth of my emotion.
 Also my loyalty.
 And the effort I've expended in making this happen.
 Our hug in that moment is a gesture of camaraderie and soul-deep acceptance.
 We're in this together.